 Kramisha is the only black Red Fledgling.
 She is portrayed as a Soul Sister who speaks mostly in jive.

 Too Good for This Sinful Earth: Almost literal in Awakened.
 Jack is killed by Darkness because Neferet needed to give Darkness a soul she could not taint (as a payment for trapping Kalona's soul).
 Later, when Nyx appears to the crowd at Jack's funeral, she tells his boyfriend Damien that he is one of the happiest souls she's known.

 Try Not to Die: Aphrodite and Stevie Rae have these moments occasionally.
 Used to show serious character development given that Aphrodite treated Stevie Rae like she was only good for being a snack and Stevie Rae tried to kill Aphrodite twice before her humanity was restored.

+Wham Episode: The series has tons of these moments.
 For starters, Neferet is portrayed as quite likeable with nothing suspicious hinted about her in Marked.
 In Betrayed, she's revealed to be the Big Bad.
 For the rest of the series to come.
 Wham.